Aasthak07/PythonProject-Google-Playstore-Analysis/Readme.md

-# 📱 Google Play Store Data Analysis – Internship Project (NullClass)
+# 📱 Google Play Store Data Analysis

 This project was completed as part of a data analytics internship program offered by **NullClass**.
 The objective was to extract insights, visualize patterns, and simulate production-level dashboard logic using Google Play Store data.